- What We Do

 So, you’re a business owner who wants more insights on how to book more appointments.
 We get it!
 Being able to convert more leads into appointments from your existing lead pool is key to helping your business grow and be successful.

 How is this accomplished?
 I’m glad you asked.
-We will discuss four different approaches, call tracking, call intelligence reporting, Smart Selling, and lead recovery.
+We will discuss three different approaches, call tracking, call intelligence reporting, and lead recovery.
 We recommend using all approaches, although any insights to your calls can be valuable and help book more appointments.

 The most basic approach is call tracking, which shows business owners the success of their advertising strategies.
 By recording and categorizing every call, we can discover which ads are generating calls and which of those calls are actually leads.
 Call tracking provides important insights into:

 - Which marketing investments are working